darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue29.png)

-Now, that we know that the flags are in the form of .txt files. we can search for them by name, appending the file name with an * to leave the number blank.
+Now, that we know that the flags are in the form of .txt files. we can search for them by name, appending the file name with an * where the one is to leave the space open.

 ![]({{site.baseurl}}/assets/blue30.png)